Ashwagandha

 To achieve the best results, follow this routine for a minimum of eight weeks.
 Higher doses, like 5 mg/kg of body weight, were minimally effective.

-If you have pre-existing conditions such as liver or kidney diseases, medical supervision is very important when introducing ashwagandha.
+If you have pre-existing conditions such as liver or kidney diseases, medical supervision is essential when introducing ashwagandha.

 Safety, Side Effects, and Interactions